Rate of Return Definition

 The Rate of Return (RoR) measures the gain or loss on an investment over a set period, expressed as a percentage.
 It considers the initial investment, final value, and any capital gains or losses, interest, or any dividend income.
 We can calculate it using the following steps:

-5. Calculate the rate of return.
-Divide the total return by the initial investment amount, and then multiply by 100 to get the percentage rate of return.
+- Calculate the RoR.
+Divide the total return by the initial investment amount, and then multiply by 100 to get the percentage RoR.

 Rate of Return Formula